terramate-io/terramate/docs/why-stacks.md

 team responsible for the whole infrastructure.
 The company's stacks can be spread over several repositories and managed by different teams.

-By having this separation it also makes it easier when you want separation by resource permissions, so having some stacks that can only be run by specific individuals or teams.
+By having this separation, it also makes it easier when you want separation by resource permissions, so having some stacks that can only be run by specific individuals or teams.